mpatfield/homebridge-easy-mqtt/README.md

 ## JSONPaths

-For some devices, the desired values in the MQTT messages can get embedded within a JSON object.
+For some devices, the desired values in the MQTT messages are embedded within a JSON object.
 For example, here is the MQTT message for my door lock that is received when the door is locked:

 ```json
 { "time": 1750870005853, "state": 255 }